keinhaar/jpeg2000/README.md

 jpeg2000
 ====================

 This is another version of the "JJ2000" package, which provides an API for reading and writing JPEG-2000 encoded image data in Java.
 It is based on the "JAI" branch of the code, but with the JAI dependencies removed so it can be compiled as a standalone package again.
+The box model has been drastically simplified replacing the very heavy one dating from the JAI code, and simpler classes for reading/writing JPX images have been introduced, that focus on reading/writing to InputStream and OutputStream wherever possible rather than to a File or IIOImage.

 How to build
 ------------